CKATEPTb-minecraft/MMOProfilesExtraPerms/README.md

 * Enable plugin processing in configuration file
 * Disable Illegal group warnings in configuration file (optional)

+# Why

+MMOProfile does not provide for working with permissions, similar to that in bukkit, which is why users could not fully unleash the potential of the plugin.
+In other words, The permissions that were assigned to the profile created in MMOProfiles did not work.
+The plugin I provided solves this problem without any extra effort.

 # How Does Its Work

 Every time a player connects to the server by selecting a profile, LuckPerms transfer permissions to Player#attachment.